fablabbcn/smartcitizen-docs/docs/guides/firmware/upgrading-the-firmware.md

 4. In your terminal, navigate to a folder in which you want to download the firmware in.
 Then, get the firmware following the [instructions here](/guides/firmware/edit-the-firmware/#getting-the-firmware)

 5. Navigate to the firmware folder, plug the sensor to your computer and run the command below.
+The [SAM firmware has different versions](https://forum.smartcitizen.me/t/wq-sensors-wouldnt-enable/1958/3), defined by `environments`.
+The `environments` are: `sck2`, `sck21_air`, `sck22_air, `sck23_air` and `sck_water`.
+Make rue to use the corresponding one after the `--env` option below.
+Note that `ESP` doesn't need a flag, as it's independent.

 	This will upload the SAM firmware:
 	```
-	python make.py flash sam -v
+	python make.py flash sam -v --env sck23_air
 	```

 	This will also upload the ESP firmware: